Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

-\begin{remark} The result implies that the difference between optimal loss of \kmeans clustering over raw inputs $X$ and its histogram counterpart $\tX$ is bounded by $\alpha$.
-Using this, we can further show that when the clustering is performed with sample-weighted k-means++, then the expected loss over $\tX$ is bounded by the optimal loss over $X$ and an additional term related to $\alpha^2$.
-We provide detailed proofs in \cref{app:kmeans}. \end{remark}
+\minihead{Error Analysis} In the first step of the quantization algorithm, we create a histogram using DDSketch's log-space projection approach, which provides a configurable $\alpha$-relative error bound.
+Using this approach, we formally show that the difference between optimal loss of \kmeans clustering over raw inputs $X$ and its histogram counterpart $\tX$ is bounded by $\alpha$.
+We can further show that when the clustering is performed with sample-weighted k-means++, then the expected loss over $\tX$ is bounded by the optimal loss over $X$ and an additional term related to $\alpha^2$ (\cref{app:kmeans}).

-In this section, we describe the functioning of \qcm.
-The subsystem allows users to specify the maximum acceptable decrease in model quality due to quantization in a single checkpointing operation, measured through a user-defined metric such as loss, accuracy, or perplexity.
-For each checkpoint instance, the manager aims to identify a quantization configuration that maximizes compression ratio while adhering to the quality threshold.